Samgarci17/CSE-185/README.md

 <a name="prerequisites"></a>
 ## Prerequisites
-`SBWA` requires the following python libraries to be installed:
+`SBWA` requires python version 3.10.0 or greater and the following python libraries to be installed:
 - dnazip-bioinfo
 - fastq
 - minifasta